-GNOME 3.32, out today, brings a crop of new features and enhancements to the Linux desktop.
+GNOME 3.32 is out today, and brings a crop of new features and enhancements to the Linux desktop.

-The update includes a new icon set and theme refresh, rolls in a bunch of (much needed) performance patches, and includes new versions of core apps, like the Nautilus file manager.
+Among the changes on offer in GNOME 3.32 is a new icon set and theme refresh, a bunch of (much needed) performance patches, and new versions of core apps like the Nautilus file manager.

-In all, it’s a major upgrade.
-And, as this is the world’s most popular free, open-source desktop environment, a major upgrade of the GNOME desktop is major news to its millions of users.
+In all, GNOME 3.32 is a major upgrade.
+And as it’s is the world’s most popular free, open-source desktop environment, a major upgrade is major news to its millions of users.

 There’s plenty more to learn about, so join us as we take a look at the best new features of GNOME 3.32.